Career, Salary and Education Information

 |Securities, commodity contracts, and other financial investments and related activities||$127,110|

 |Management of companies and enterprises||$102,750|

 Fund managers are typically compensated by fees, usually structured as a percentage of assets under management and a percentage of the fund's annual return.

-Most financial analysts work full time, and about 1 in 3 worked more than 40 hours per week in 2014.
+Most financial analysts work full time and some work more than 40 hours per week.